 I set my expectation low–the worst case was that I wouldn’t get any offers and would return to Salesforce full-time.
 Considering my coding interview success rate was zero at that point, I really wasn’t sure if I would pass any interviews at all.
 I kept my emotions checked and promised myself not to fantasize until the entire interview process ended.
 That strategy really helped.
 I managed to stay relatively calm and under control throughout the whole stressful three-month interview process.

-💥 Tip: Keep your emotions checked.
+💥 Tip: Keep your emotions in check.

 Besides Salesforce, I ended up receiving offers from Facebook, Airbnb, Gusto, Bloomberg, and Groupon, and withdrew my applications from a couple companies due to time constraints.
 I accepted the offer from Gusto.
 The rest is history.
 (Click here if you are interested in why I chose Gusto over the others.)